 A common problem for DSLR and other CMOS sensor-based cameras is that they typically have a lag time between scanning lines of video.
 Due to the time lag between scans, not all parts of the image are recorded at exactly the same time, causing rolling shutter distortions.
 These distotions can occur when the camera or subject is moving.

-In Premiere Pro CS6, the Rolling Shutter Repair effect can be used to remove these distortion artifacts.
+The Rolling Shutter Repair effect in Premiere Pro can be used to remove these distortion artifacts.

 After applying the effect, the following properties are available: